tlswg/draft-ietf-tls-ech-keylogfile/draft-rosomakho-tls-ech-keylogfile.md

 - Access to the ECH_SECRET record in the SSLKEYLOGFILE allows the attacker to decrypt the ECH extension and thereby reveal the content of the ClientHello message, including the payload of the Server Name Indication (SNI) extension.

-- Access to the HPKE-established shared secret introduces potential attack surface against the HPKE process.
+- Access to the HPKE-established shared secret introduces a potential attack surface against the HPKE library since access to this keying material is not ncessarily available otherwise.

 Implementers MUST take measures to prevent unauthorized access to the SSLKEYLOGFILE text file.